Ibn Mada': Career

 Ibn Mada initially served as a judge in Fes in present-day Morocco and later at Béjaïa in present-day Algeria.
 It was during his initial judgeship that he was a teacher of fellow Andalusian theologian and litterateur, Ibn Dihya al-Kalby.
 Later on, Almohad Caliph Abu Yaqub Yusuf chose him to serve as the chief judge for the caliphate.
 He served in Fes, Marrakesh and Seville, outliving Abu Yaqub to serve under the caliph's son Abu Yusuf Yaqub al-Mansur and remaining as the empire's chief judge for the remainder of his life.
 During the Almohad reforms, he assisted the Almohad authorities in banning any and all religious books written by non-Zahirites during the reign of Abu Yaqub Yusuf, and oversaw the outright burning of such books under Yusuf's son Abu Yusuf Yaqub al-Mansur.
 Ibn Maḍāʾs adherence to Zahirism has been described by Dutch arabist Kees Versteegh as "fanatical."
 He died in Seville the Islamic calendar month of Jumada al-awwal during the Hijri year of 592, corresponding to 1196 in the Gregorian calendar, just as he was approaching eighty years of age.

+Theological position

+The brilliant polymath Ibn Mada' was a proponent of the Ash'ari doctrine that opposed philosophy in general and Aristotle in particular, contending that reason should only be used to counter classical influences that were infiltrating into Islamic intellectual life.
+The Ash'ari adherents believed that the Quran and Hadith represented the infallible, accurate word of truth.